fenago/intro-ruby/lab_guides/Lab_9.md

 In the previous chapters, we learned how to debug Ruby programs using the `logger` class.
-In this chapter, we will learn about some of the advanced topics of the Ruby programming language, such as `blocks`, `procs`, and `lambdas`.
+In this lab, we will learn about some of the advanced topics of the Ruby programming language, such as `blocks`, `procs`, and `lambdas`.
 By now, you must have realized that it\'s really easy to start writing Ruby